ehtick/zea-engine/docs_src/docs/API/Renderer/Passes/GLOpaqueGeomsPass.md

 ▸ **checkMaterial**(`material`): `boolean`

-Checks the material to see if it is not transparent.
+Checks the material to see if it is opaque.

 #### Parameters